Learning the Neighborhood: Contrast-Free Multimodal Self-Supervised Molecular Graph Pretraining: Empirical Evaluation

 \subsubsection{Label-efficient fine-tuning}

 Building on the observation that fine-tuning outperforms supervised training, we next study label efficiency on the Drugs-75K dataset~\citep{marcel2024zhu}, a GEOM-Drugs subset with $75.099$ molecules and at least 5 rotatable bonds.
+We note that while these molecules appear in the pretraining set, the pretraining objective is self-supervised and label-free; the model is never exposed to any downstream labels during pretraining.
+The molecular overlap therefore does not constitute data leakage in any meaningful sense.
 For each molecule, Auto3D~\citep{auto3d} generates conformer ensembles, and three DFT-based reactivity descriptors serve as targets: ionization potential (IP), electron affinity (EA), and electronegativity ($\chi$).

 We fine-tune our pretrained backbone using 1\%, 10\%, 50\%, and 100\% of the available data and compare against a model trained fully supervised from random initialization.
 With the full dataset, performance is broadly comparable, which is reasonable given the scale of the dataset.
-More importantly, in low-data regimes, initializing from self-supervised pretraining provides clear gains, consistently outperforming training from scratch (\cref{tab:ablation}).
+More importantly, in low-data regimes, initializing from self-supervised pretraining provides clear gains, consistently outperforming training from scratch (\cref{tab:labels}).

-\subsubsection{Modality Ablation}
+\subsection{Modality Ablation}

 After establishing the benefits of our multimodal backbone, we next analyze the contribution of each modality through targeted ablations.
 Starting from the same GEOM-pretrained backbone, we fine-tune on Kraken while feeding either only the 2D encoder sequence, only the 3D sequence, or both.
 This setup keeps the architecture and pretraining signal fixed, isolating the effect of each modality and mimicking transfer scenarios where only 2D or 3D data is available. \cref{tab:modality-ablation} shows that pretraining consistently improves over random initialization across all settings, confirming that useful information is transferred even when restricted to a single modality.
 Among unimodal variants, the 3D-only backbone performs best, suggesting that geometric information has greater impact than 2D topology alone.
 Combining both modalities achieves the strongest results overall, reinforcing the view that 2D and 3D provide complementary signals.